Evolutionary Systems Thinking: From Equilibrium Models to Open-Ended Adaptive Dynamics: Adding Evolutionary Dynamics to Stock--Flow Models

-One of the enduring strengths of system dynamics is the unifying power of the stocks-and-flows formalism \cite{meadows2008thinking, garcia2019theory}.
-Bank balances, inventories, population counts, chemical concentrations, and water in a reservoir can all be modeled within the same mathematical framework, often reducing to first-order differential equations.
-This abstraction is enormously successful precisely because it allows diverse phenomena to be analyzed using a common language of accumulation, inflow, and outflow.
+One of the enduring strengths of system dynamics is the unifying power of the stock--flow formalism \cite{sterman2000business,meadows2008thinking,garcia2019theory}.
+Inventories, bank balances, populations, chemical concentrations, and other accumulated quantities can be represented using a common language of stocks, inflows, outflows, delays, and feedback.
+This abstraction allows behavior to emerge endogenously from a model's feedback structure.

-However, this success also encourages a subtle but consequential extrapolation.
-The same stock–flow intuition is frequently applied to systems that do not merely adjust within a fixed structure but evolve by generating new structures, interactions, or entities over time.
-When this occurs, the mathematical convenience of fixed stocks and flows can obscure a fundamental change in the nature of the system being modeled.

-A canonical example arises in chemistry \cite{TuranyiTomlin2014}.
-Chemical kinetics and reaction network models typically describe systems in terms of concentrations, stoichiometric coefficients, and fixed reaction pathways.
-Species are treated as static stocks whose quantities change according to predefined reaction rates, and long-term behavior is analyzed in terms of equilibrium or steady-state concentrations.
-This framework is powerful and appropriate for many purposes.
-However, it implicitly assumes that the chemical environment itself, the space of possible compounds, interactions, and pathways, remains fixed.

-As shown in the SDA/GA framework \cite{adler_sda,adler2026sda_ga}, this assumption breaks down in open, non-equilibrium chemical systems where new compounds can form, persist, and participate in subsequent reactions.
-In such settings, the relevant stocks are not merely concentrations of predefined species, but populations of assemblies whose identities, lifetimes, and interaction possibilities evolve over time.
-Modeling only concentrations erases persistence differences and population history, suppressing the very feedback that enables cumulative chemical evolution.

-This limitation is not limited to chemistry.
-Similar stock–flow abstractions are routinely carried over into biology, psychology, economics, and sociology, where populations of organisms, behaviors, strategies, or institutions are modeled as continuous quantities evolving under fixed rules.
-Although such models can capture adaptation within a given structure, they struggle to represent the emergence of new forms, strategies, or organizational categories.
-The issue is not a lack of realism or detail, but a mismatch between the mathematical structure of the model and the evolutionary nature of the system.

-In an SDA system, stocks represent populations of patterns rather than quantities of conserved substances.
-Flows represent stochastic interactions that generate new patterns and decay processes that remove them.
-Crucially, the stock structure itself is dynamic: new stocks appear as novel patterns emerge, and existing stocks disappear when patterns fail to persist.
-Differential persistence acts as a stock-specific outflow rate, biasing population composition over time, while frequency-weighted interaction flows create reinforcing feedback that amplifies durable structures.

-Viewed through this lens, evolutionary dynamics cannot be captured by a single first-order differential equation with fixed state variables.
-They require models in which the set of stocks, the connectivity of flows, and the effective dynamics co-evolve with the population.
-Stability-Driven Assembly provides a minimal example of how such dynamics can be implemented within a stocks-and-flows paradigm, extending system dynamics from equilibrium-seeking adjustment to open-ended structural evolution.